thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-basic-moves.md

 - endure, resist, seize, divert;
 - encourage, embolden, empower.

-On a Fine Hit, ask the other PCs and the GM how you can stand against wrong or harm, to yourself or to others.
+On a Solid Hit, ask the other PCs and the GM how you can stand against wrong or harm, to yourself or to others.

-On an Ordinary Hit, **embrace a shortcoming**.
+On an Messy Hit, **embrace a shortcoming**.

 On a miss, **brace yourself**.